latchset/luksmeta/luksmeta.8.md

 `luksmeta test` and `luksmeta init`.

 The `luksmeta test` command simply checks an existing block device to see if it is initialized for metadata storage.
-It returns zero if the device is already initialized.
-Otherwise, it returns non-zero.
+This command does not provide any output, so be sure to check its return code (see below).

 The `luksmeta init` command initializes the LUKSv1 block device for metadata storage.
 This process will wipe out any data in the LUKSv1 header gap.
-For this reason, you should use great care with this command.
-However, if the block device already contains a `luksmeta` header, no modifications will be performed.
-Because initialization is a destructive operation, this command will require user confirmation before any data is written, unless the `-f` option is supplied.
+For this reason, this command will require user confirmation before any data is written, unless the `-f` option is supplied.
+Note that this command succeeds if the device is already initialized.

 ## METADATA STATE